-How to sync Notes for iPhone and iPad
+Keep notes in tact on all devices by syncing with your preferred service

 - Tap iCloud.

-- Sign into iCloud if you haven't already done so.
+- Sign in with your Apple ID if you haven't already done so.

-If you're just looking to sync notes between an iPhone and iPad, you just need to use these steps on both devices.
+If you're just looking to sync notes between your best iPhone and iPad, you just need to use these steps on both devices.
 Just remember that you'll also need to set up Notes syncing on your Mac as well.

 How to turn on Notes sync for Gmail or Exchange